Dinner Date

-Dinner Date is a British dating game show, which first aired on ITV from 9 August 2010 to 28 December 2012, with subsequent new series airing on sister channel ITVBe since 8 October 2014.
+Dinner Date is a British dating game show, which first aired on ITV from 9 August 2010 to 28 December 2012, with subsequent new series airing on sister channel ITVBe from 8 October 2014 to 4 June 2023.
+The programme format was created by Jimmy Baker and Joseph Varley.
 The programme makes up a significant proportion of ITVBe's output, with several repeats airing daily.
 New-to-air episodes are generally scheduled on a weekly basis, although some episodes from the fifth series were stripped daily across weeknights.

 Premise

 The show involves a man or woman guest going for dinner at three different people's houses on consecutive nights.
-The dates are chosen at the start of the episode, when the dater chooses their three blind dates by going through five different three-course menus.
+The dates are chosen at the start of the episode, when the dater chooses their three blind dates by going through five different three-course menus or a replacement date if he or she falls ill.
 The hosts are shown preparing a meal, usually some kind of interesting dish, and then the guest arrives.
 Afterward each host gives ratings of the guest, but then it is up to the guest to subsequently choose which of them they would like to go on a date to a restaurant with.
-The two losing contestants are given ready meals.
+The two losing contestants are given ready meals to be eaten at home.
 At the end of the show, the viewers are told whether they are still dating or not.
 Sometimes updates of the romantic lives of the two unpicked hosts are given as well.